14 Mile Course (23k)

 This course is held entirely on the Telluride Ski Area and will climb to the summit of 13,300ft Palmyra Peak from the town of Telluride.
 The course will cover a variety of terrain that includes jeep roads, forested single track, a high ridge traverse across the top of Gold Hill and a steep loose climb to the top of Palmyra Peak (13,300 ft).
 This course will work your lungs with 5,000 ft of vertical gain in the first half of the course.

 You should know... there are sections of this course that are extremely technical, steep and loose.
-This is a MOUNTAIN RUN- participants will be running to altitudes of over 13,000ft on exposed ridgelines and steep, rocky summits.
+THIS IS A MOUNTAIN RACE, NOT A TRAIL RUN- participants will be running to altitudes of over 13,000ft on exposed ridgelines and steep, rocky summits.
 The trails are extremely rocky and at times there are no trails at all.
 There are many sections of this course that will be exposed to falls, potential rockfall and hazardous weather.
 There will be safety personnel along sections of the route monitoring these hazards but all participants should be responsible for their own safety.
-THIS IS NOT AN EVENT FOR BEGINNERS.
+THIS IS NOT AN EVENT FOR BEGINNERS

 Aid Stations and Cut Off times: